halltristanj/courses_and_education/udemy/devops_project_cicd_with_jenkins_ansible_docker_k8s/README.md

 While I have worked extensively with Jenkins and CI/CD pipelines that include Git and Docker, I have not built a Pipeline from scratch.
 This tutorial will teach me the end-to-end process.

+This tutorial gives me exposure to:
+- AWS
+- Jenkins
+- Docker
+- Maven (new for me)
+- Kubernetes (new for me)
+- Tomcat (new for me)
+- Ansible

 # Progress
 :hourglass_flowing_sand: Class is in session.